nicolevanderhoeven/blog/content/blog/20230428-emergent-note-taking.md

 draft: false
 tags: ['english', 'video', 'obsidian', 'pkm', 'learning in public']
 ---
 Emergent note taking is the process of turning individual notes into something more than the sum of their parts and combining them in different ways.
-In this video, I talk about how to take notes to be found and how to explore your vault in ways to help ideas emerge.
+In this video, I talk about how to take notes to be found and how to explore your vault in ways to help ideas emerge in [Obsidian](https://obsidian.md/).

 ## Resources Mentioned